skalou/VtolVR-HORNET-Skalou/README.md

 - Export the newly created file to the VtolVR game install (inside ...\VTOL VR\VTOLVR_Data)
 - Delete the original "resources.assets"  (you previoulsly saved it in a safe place, right ?)
 - Rename your newly imported "resources-HornetXX.assets" into "resources.assets"
-- So finally, if done correctly, there is only 1 "resources.assets" file with our moddified textures in it.
+- So finally, if done correctly, in the "VTOLVR_Data" game folder, there is only 1 "resources.assets" file with our modified textures in it.
 - You can launch the game, enjoy, and send us a picture on the [VTOL FORMATIONS Discord](https://discord.com/invite/VTOLFormations "VTOL FORMATIONS Discord link")

 ## Contributors